Bullets and missiles

 weapons like swords and spears.
 Today, you don't even have to be able

-to see your enemy—let alone touch him: it's easy to drop bombs from
+to see your enemy—let alone touch them: it's easy to drop bombs from

 airplanes, shoot them from